MasouShizuka/projects.yazi/README.md

 A project means all `tabs` and their status, including `cwd` and so on.

 > [!NOTE]
-> The latest main branch of Yazi is required at the moment.
+> The latest release of Yazi is required at the moment.

 https://github.com/MasouShizuka/projects.yazi/assets/44764707/79c3559a-7776-48cd-8317-dd1478314eed